Discover Omnia

 Well-defined goals make it easier to measure intranet results, optimize performance, and showcase business value.

-Identify Key Intranet Metrics and KPIs
+Identify Key Intranet Analytics, Metrics and KPIs

 Usage Metrics: Number of sessions and unique users, session duration, activities per session, and more.